Filtering users using Non-Chromebook Devices (Google Sign-In on SSL Login Pages)

 Note: The following assumes that you've not configured your G Suite domain for Connect for Chromebooks and is the same method for both SSL and non-SSL login pages.

 - From the Google API Console, create a web application and review the returned Client ID and Client secret.
-See our knowledge base article, Where do I get the Client ID and Client Secret from for Google Authentication?.
+See our knowledge base article, Creating the Client ID and Client Secret from for Google Authentication .

 - Create relevant authentication policies for SSL / non-SSL authentication.
 See the help topic, Creating authentication policies.